 Examine your sales statistics one month after the launch of your menu.
 Have you sold more puzzles or stars?
-Did you make more money that month than you had in the prior months?
+Did you make more money that month than in prior months?
 Were your food expenses less?

 Depending on what you discover, you might want to keep altering existing recipes, trying new ones, and rearranging your layout.
 Restaurant menus are funny in that there's always space for improvement.

-Keep track of your outcomes as you test to see what worked and didn't.
+Keep track of your outcomes as you test to see what worked and what didn't.

 We also prepared some other tips and tricks that are important while engineering your menu